The Emergency (India): Demolitions outside Delhi

-Resistance movements
+Response

 Democracy Bachao Morcha

 Shortly after the declaration of the Emergency, the Sikh leadership convened meetings in Amritsar where they resolved to oppose the "fascist tendency of the Congress".
-The "Campaign to Save Democracy" was organised by the Akali Dal and launched in Amritsar, 9 July.
-A statement to the press recalled the historic Sikh struggle for independence under the Mughals, then under the British, and voiced concern that what had been fought for and achieved was being lost.
-The police were out in force for the demonstration and arrested the protestors, including the Shiromani Akali Dal and Shiromani Gurdwara Prabandhak Committee (SGPC) leaders.
+The "Democracy Bachao Morcha" (translates to 'Campaign to Save Democracy') was organised by the Akali Dal, led by Harchand Singh Longowal, and launched in Amritsar, 9 July.
+The Akali Dal was the most successful regional party that opposed the morcha.
+Over 40,000 Akalis and other Sikhs courted arrest during the morcha.
+Their statement was:

+Damdami Taksal and its head at the time, Sant Kartar Singh Bhindranwale, held many protests and marches against the emergency He also held 37 processions which defied the rules of the emergency.

 They protested for two years fighting against policemen and curfew was declared in the entire Malwa region.
 During Emergency SGPC offices used to be flooded with Anti-Emergency activists from RSS and BJP who had taken shelter to escape the government.
 According to Amnesty International, 140,000 people had been arrested without trial during the twenty months of Gandhi's Emergency.
 Jasjit Singh Grewal estimates that 43,000 of them came from India's two per cent Sikh minority.

-RSS Resistance
+Sangh Parivar

-Rashtriya Swayamsevak Sangh, which was seen close to opposition leaders, was also banned.
-Police clamped down on the organisation and thousands of its workers were imprisoned.
+Rashtriya Swayamsevak Sangh, which was seen close to opposition leaders, was banned.
+On 22 August 1975, RSS chief Madhukar Dattatraya Deoras wrote a letter to Indira Gandhi, aiming to "dispel misconceptions" regarding the RSS and assured her his organisation was working for Hindus but was never against her government.
+Deoras also praised the 15th August speech of Gandhi in this letter.

-The RSS defied the ban and thousands participated in Satyagraha (peaceful protests) against the ban and the curtailment of fundamental rights.
-Literature that was censored in the media was clandestinely published and distributed on a large scale and funds were collected for the movement.
-Networks were established between leaders of different political parties in the jail and outside for the coordination of the movement.